Key Takeaways

 Can my employer fire me for filing a workers' comp claim?

-No. Oklahoma law (the Burk exception and statutory protections) prohibits employers from retaliating against employees who file workers' compensation claims.
-Termination, demotion, or discipline motivated by a comp filing is actionable.
-If you've been fired without warning after filing a claim, you likely have a case.
+No. Oklahoma law prohibits employers from retaliating against employees who file workers' compensation claims, retain a lawyer for a claim, participate in proceedings, or testify.
+Termination, demotion, or discipline motivated by protected workers' compensation activity may be actionable.
+If you've been fired without warning after filing a claim, the timing and stated reason need immediate review.

 How do I prove workers' comp retaliation?